amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 are produced from the forms starting with the vowel `ā` or by some other independent mechanism.
 Caldwell asserts that the form starting with the consonanant `n` (`nān`) must be the first-person pronominal root in all Dravidian languages.
-He also documents some arguments against this assertion, but concludes that, overall, the form `nān` with the leading and trailing consonant `n` with the infixed vowel `ā` must be the
-Dravidian first-person pronominal root.
+He also documents some arguments against this assertion, but concludes that, overall, the form `nān` with the leading and trailing consonant `n` and the infixed vowel `ā` must be the Dravidian first-person pronominal root.
-[Masti Venkatesha Iyengar](Introduction%20and%20Context.md##masti-venkatesha-iyengar) seems to have noticed this argument of Caldwell's, but briefly mentions a new idea about the included vowel in the in in the first personal pronominal forms which is not seen Caldwell's discussion.
+[Masti Venkatesha Iyengar](Introduction%20and%20Context.md##masti-venkatesha-iyengar) seems to have noticed this argument of Caldwell's, but briefly mentions a new idea about the included vowel in the first personal pronominal forms which is not seen Caldwell's discussion.
 So, let's first analyse Caldwell's position on the matter before seeing how Masti Venkatesha Iyengar's idea about the included vowel helps in solving the mystery of the first-person pronominal root.

-First let us analyse the arguments Caldwell has mentioned for and against the case that `nān` is the first-person pronominal root.
+First, let us analyse the arguments Caldwell has mentioned for and against the case that `nān` is the first-person pronominal root.

 #### Caldwell's arguments against nān/nā being the first-person pronominal roots